spacelama/ansible-initial-server-setup/README.md

 and `files/ap.*` which should have been vault entries in the first place).
 Host settings I want to track in git are in `hosts.yml`.

-## Bootstrapping
+## Bootstrapping your new LXC/VM/Physical node to be Ansible managed

-Install the ansible_adm account and the sudo permissions for this account to escalate to root with:
+Install the Ansible_adm account and the sudo permissions for this account to escalate to root with:

 `$ ansible-playbook bootstrap.yml -u root -k --extra-vars "target=dirac-new" --ask-vault-pass # always run with --check when first starting out!`